Qatar country brief

 Qatar has been ruled as an absolute and hereditary Emirate by the Al Thani family since the mid-19th century.
 The founder of the dynasty was Muhammed Al-Thani who ruled from 1868-76.
 The non-elected executive branch of the government comprises a Council of Ministers and an Advisory Council (Majlis al-Shura).

-Formerly one of the poorest Persian Gulf states, the country was noted mainly for pearl hunting.
+Formerly one of the poorest Gulf States, the country was noted mainly for pearl diving.
 It was a British protectorate until it gained independence in 1971.
 Oil was discovered in Qatar in 1939.
 Qatar has large oil reserves and the world’s third largest natural gas reserves (see below).
-Oil and gas revenue has now made Qatar one of the world’s richest countries per capita.
+Oil and gas revenue has, since 2007, made Qatar’s citizens the world’s richest per capita.

 Both the Council of Ministers and Advisory Council (Majlis al-Shura), the latter which is made up of 35 appointed members, are chosen by the Emir.